Critical thinking training: from basics to reliable strategies you can use

 Bias arises from various processes that include:

-- noisy information processing – distortions in the process of storage in and retrieval from memory
+- distortions in the process of storage and retrieve from your memory

 - the brain’s limited information processing capacity